 At Oswego, Collins led the program to heights it had never approached.
 She posted an overall record of 114-73 for a .610 winning percentage from 2000 to 2007.
 The Lakers won just five games in her first season, but in 2003-04 the team recorded the first of four straight 20-win seasons and played in the Eastern College Athletic Conference (ECAC) Upstate tournament.

 Collins' 2004-05 Oswego team may have been her best.
 The Lakers set a program record with 24 wins, reached the championship game of the SUNYAC tournament and participated in the NCAA championship for the first time in team history.

-Collins enjoyed an outstanding career at Siena, where she graduated with a degree in social work in 1993.
+Collins enjoyed an outstanding career at Siena, where she graduated with a degree in social work.
 The two-time all-conference pick and four-year letter winner still holds team records for most assists in a career (498) and a season (206), as well as steals in one season with 97.
 Collins is tied for the MAAC record with 5.69 assists per game.

 Allie Lindemann is in her first season on the Hamilton College women's basketball coaching staff.
 Lindemann had been the head girls' varsity coach at University High School in Urbana, Ill., since 2010.
 She was also a volunteer assistant coach at Parkland Community College the past two seasons.

 Lindemann guided University HS to a 19-9 record in her first season with the team and led the program to an all-time high for wins in one season with a 25-5 record in 2011-12.
 The team won three Illinois High School Association Class A tournament contests and played in a sectional championship game that season, and Lindemann was selected an Illinois Basketball Coaches Association district coach of the year.